 I was horrified.
 I mean, I hate rabies and all, who doesn’t?
 But I also hated the idea of Oscar being stuck alone in a cage for four long months.
 You know how long that is in cat time?
 3 ½ years!
 Plus, the 16 acre compound rivaled Ft.
 Knox with its security systems, sky high fences capped with razor wire, and row after row of cages, kennels, and check points.

 Hawaii was serious about being rabies free.
 I was serious about Oscar not enduring hard time at Kitty Penn.
 So I began to form a plan to bypass quarantine.
 It took me a couple days, but I hit upon something completely foolproof.

 What if I pretended to be pregnant and smuggled my cat in under a giant maternity top?
 Surely no one would question that, right?

 The more I thought on it, the more I liked it.
 I was in Seattle, along with my brother and his wife, so I ran the idea by them.
-At first they freaked, but I eventually won them over with the simplicity of my devious plan.
-Plus, my sister-in-law had to play a key role.
+At first they totally freaked, but I won them over with the simplicity of my devious plan.
+Plus, my sister-in-law had a key role to play.
 She’d had a baby, I had not.
 I needed her expertise.